Last Updated on November 22, 2020 by Oddmund Groette

 I believe Handelsbanken has the best moat a business can have: their ingrained culture which is extremely difficult to replicate.

 Every year, EPSI Rating – which includes SKI (Swedish Quality Index) – carries out independent surveys of customer satisfaction.
 For 2019 the surveys showed that Handelsbanken has more satisfied private and corporate customers than the average for the banking sector in all six of the bank’s home markets, just like previous years.
-In addition, the survey shows that Handelsbanken’s customers are significantly more loyal than the customers of the peers, and that they give the bank’s digital services high marks.
+In addition, the survey shows that Handelsbanken’s customers are significantly more loyal than the customers of their peers and that they give the bank’s digital services high marks.
 The fact that digital customer meetings are perceived positively is important for fostering long-term and strong customer relationships.

-In a commodity-like business it’s difficult to obtain any competitive advantages, but I believe Handelsbanken has a durable advantage in their culture because all employees have an interest in running the bank very profitably for the long-term – not the short-term.
+In a commodity-like business, it’s difficult to obtain any competitive advantages, but I believe Handelsbanken has a durable advantage in their culture because all employees have an interest in running the bank very profitably for the long-term – not the short-term.
 A good reputation – earning the respect of its customers – is a big challenge to overcome for every business and extremely hard to replicate.
 Just look at the US retail operator Costco: It’s no rocket science, but still no one has managed to replicate Costco’s model successfully (yet – and many have tried).
-I believe Handelsbanken’s conservative and decentralized structure give them the upper hand for the foreseeable future.
+I believe Handelsbanken’s conservative and decentralized structure gives them the upper hand for the foreseeable future.

 Worth mentioning is that the bank avoids the media, they like to operate without being in the limelight as a part of their strategy.